Optimising and comparing source extraction tools using objective segmentation quality criteria: Acknowledgements

 The Dell R815 Opteron server was obtained through funding from the Netherlands Organisation for Scientific Research (NWO) under project number 612.001.110.

 This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{robitaille2013astropy} \citep{price2018astropy}.

 This work was partly done using GNU Astronomy Utilities (Gnuastro, ascl.net/1801.009) version 0.7.42-22d2.
-Gnuastro is a generic package for astronomical data manipulation and analysis which was initially created and developed for research funded by the Monbukagakusho (Japanese government) scholarship and European Research Council (ERC) advanced grant 339659-MUSICOS.
-We would also like to thank the author, Mohammad Akhlaghi, for his many helpful comments on optimal use of NoiseChisel and Segment.
+Gnuastro is a generic package for astronomical data manipulation and analysis which was initially created and developed for research funded by the Monbukagakusho (Japanese government) scholarship and European Research Council (ERC) advanced grant 339659-MUSICOS. \begin{appendix} \end{appendix}